 By solving problems alone and in groups they dive deeply into the material.
 Explaining to a peer engages novel mental processes.
 As a result they construct new synaptic pathways inside their brains.

-The explanation from the teacher comes only once the students already formed their own thoughts about the concept.
-At this point, the explanation makes more sense as the brain can connect the new information to all the thought it had just built.
+The explanation from the teacher comes only once the students have already formed their own thoughts about the concept.
+At this point, the explanation makes more sense as the brain can connect the new information to all the thoughts it has just built.
 The correct answers have a solid foundation.

 A large body of research has shown big differences in the outcomes between passive and active learning.
 In one carefully executed experiment, physics instructors taught their course in two ways: some classes were taught in a conventional style and others using active learning.
 Even though the teachers were the same and the students were similar, on average the active learners doubled their understanding when they were tested at the end of the course.